2020 Immunity Superfoods List

 The antioxidant and immune enhancing properties of vitamin C are well known.
 It supports lymphocytes growth for increased antibodies in your blood and boost immune cells called phagocytes.

-Scientists say there is no robust evidence that vitamin C can help prevent or treat COVID-19 and you should always seek professional medical advice when dealing with SARS-Cov-2 infection.
+Scientists say there is no robust evidence that vitamin C can help prevent or treat the new virus.
+Always seek professional medical advice when dealing with possible infection.

 I personally take this organic amla powder daily, not just for its very high natural vitamin C content, but even more so for its detoxifying, rejuvenating and immune system stimulating properties.
 Read more about the benefits of taking alma powder here.